-- Passionate commitment to the NHS and to the Trust's hospitals and the desire to make a difference. - To make a positive contribution to ensure patients and carers get the highest quality of care at the Trust. - To bring an appropriate level of challenge to the Board of Directors and hold to account for the Trust's performance. - To use their personal experience as a patient/carer to help improve standards of care quality and safety, and the care environment. - To help the Trust respond to any challenges it faces e.g. finance, restructuring, increasing demand etc. - To be a voice/advocate for what matters the most to patients and their families, and to the wider community. - To be a voice/advocate for staff and share their perspective with the Board of Directors. - To give a voice to particular communities/groups e.g. minority groups, people with learning disabilities etc. - To use their skills (communication, finance, management etc.) in the service of others. - To support the Trust in putting patients at its core and foster a culture of valuing and engaging staff.
+- Passionate commitment to the NHS and to the Trust's hospitals and a desire to make a difference alongside giving something positive back to the NHS. - To make a positive contribution to ensure patients and carers get the highest quality of care at the Trust and, on their behalf, seeking performance assurances from the Trust's Board of Directors. - To use their personal experience as a patient/carer to help improve standards of care quality and safety, and the care environment. - To help the Trust to consider patient/staff views when responding to any challenges it faces e.g. finance, restructuring, increasing demand etc. - To be a voice/advocate for what matters the most to patients and their families, and to the wider community. - To be a voice/advocate for staff and share their perspective with the Board of Directors. - To give a voice to particular communities/groups e.g. minority groups, people with learning disabilities etc. - To support the Trust in putting patients at its core and foster a culture of valuing and engaging staff.